emintz/ArduinoLib/RTOSAid/README.md

 2. Storage for enqueued messages
 3. Storage capacity, the maximum number of messages that the queue can hold

 Users supply an array of `T` to hold enqueued messages.
-The queue capacity is the array length, as in.
+The resulting queue capacity capacity is the array length.

 ```c++
 #include "LedCommand.h"